Table of contents

-An ORM can be one of the best tools at the start of a project, and it can become a nightmare by maintaining it.
-We analyze the main problems that we can find in projects developed with this technology and how to solve them.
+An ORM can be one of the best tools at the start of a project, and it can become a nightmare to maintain.
+We analyse the main problems that can be found in projects developed with this technology and how to solve them.

 An ORM (Object Relational Mapping) is an abstraction of a relational data model (the database) with the objects of an application.
-There are multiple implementations of ORM, all with their benefits and defects, but before moving on to them, let’s see a summary of the love-hate relationship between applications and relational databases over time.
+There are multiple ORM implementations, all with their strengths and weaknesses, but before we move on to them, let’s take a look at a summary of the love-hate relationship between applications and relational databases over time.

 Historically, an application communicated with a database using a proprietary interface.
-That is, the database had an access library to it and one used it to insert data, delete it or select it using SQL, which should be written carefully to improve performance and prevent memory problems.
-These tasks were handled by the DBA (Database Administrator) that should have an exhaustive knowledge of the SQL language.
+That is, the database had a database access library and one used it to insert, delete or select data using SQL, which had to be carefully written to improve performance and prevent memory problems.
+These tasks were performed by DBAs (Database Administrators) who had to have a deep knowledge of the SQL language.

-Over time, different providers of relational databases appeared, and with it the need to abstract from them.
-The idea was that, if the database provider was changed, all access to application data should not be changed.
-This need was met with ODBC (Open Database Connectivity) and, subsequently, with JDBC (Java Database Connectivity).
-Developers still needed DBAs to write SQL code that would take advantage of database functionalities without compromising performance.
+Over time, different relational database vendors emerged, and with them the need to abstract from relational databases.
+The idea was that, if the database provider was changed, the entire data access of the application would not have to be changed.
+This need was met with ODBC (Open Database Connectivity) and later with JDBC (Java Database Connectivity).
+Developers still needed DBAs to write SQL code that would take advantage of database functionality without compromising performance.

-Later, the developers began to decide on the database by ourselves (we seem too clever), and the first ORMs begin to appear, which directly map rows of the database tables into objects within the applications.
+Later on, we developers started to decide about the database by ourselves (we seem to be too smart), and the first ORMs started to appear, which directly mapped rows of the database tables into objects inside the applications.

-These first ORMs (for example, Apache Torque, which against all odds still exists) were based on the generation of code from the database schema, and this code was generated again with each modification in it.
-Likewise, the ORMs began to dynamically generate the queries that were made to the database, translating source language code in SQL.
+These first ORMs (for example, apache Torque, which against all odds still exists) were based on the generation of code from the database schema, and this code was re-generated with each modification to the database.
+Similarly, ORMs started to dynamically generate queries to the database, translating source language code into SQL.

-The DBAs were beginning to fall into disuse, as the ORMs seemed to be doing their tasks to optimize operations on the database.
-Their functions were delegated to define the data model, indexes, views, and the whole aspect of the DDL (Data Definition Language), so that the ORMs were “part of the work done” to execute DML (Data Manipulation Language).
+DBAs were starting to fall into disuse, as ORMs seemed to be doing their job of optimizing database operations.
+Their functions ended up being delegated to defining the data model, indexes, views, and the whole DDL (Data Definition Language) aspect, so that the ORMs found themselves “part of the job done” to execute DML (Data Manipulation Language).

-And today, we have ORMs with which we define the entire database in code (Hibernate), including entities, relationships, indexes and even views and from this definition we can generate the complete database.
-With this, DBA’s work became an “a posteriori” analysis of what was happening in an application.
-Mostly, DBAs are the last line of defense against an application that gives poor performance in data access.
-The most common phrase in a DBA is “WTF!” when viewing queries executed from an application.
+And today, we have ORMs with which we define the entire database in code (Hibernate), including entities, relationships, indexes and even views, and from this definition we can generate the entire database.
+With this, the DBA work became an “a posteriori” analysis of what was happening in an application.
+Mostly, DBAs are the last line of defense against an application that gives bad performance in data access.
+The most common phrase of a DBA is “WTF!” when looking at the queries executed from an application.

-Today, we find it hard to think of an excellent Java programmer who makes excellent servers with Ruby on Rails or excellent frontends in Angular.
+Nowadays, it is hard to think of an excellent Java programmer who makes excellent servers with Ruby on Rails or excellent frontends in Angular.
 And that is because we are specializing in each vertical of knowledge.
-And we have “assimilated” the vertical of knowledge of SQL within the programming language of the application, or so we believe.
+And the SQL knowledge vertical has been “assimilated” into the application programming language, or so we think.

 How does this become a problem?
-Easy, the ORMs have become very powerful tools that hide “too much” (and too well) the database, allowing us to make in code (application) operations that become true catastrophes from the point of view of SQL.
+Easy, ORMs have become very powerful tools that hide us “too much” (and too well) the database, allowing us to do in (application) code operations that become real catastrophes from the SQL point of view.

-Next, let’s look at some of the most common problems that can cause suicide of the maintenance developer.
+Next, let’s look at some of the most common problems that can lead to maintenance developer suicide.

-The consultations that bring everything, the house in tow.
+Consultations that bring everything, the house on their shoulders.

 @Entity